 Dean of the School of Business

-Faculty: Ciocirlan, Gabriel, Greenberg, Krichevskiy, Melvin, Miller, Neuhauser, Paul, Riportella, Sandu, Varamini
+Faculty: Ciocirlan (Chair), Gabriel, Greenberg, Krichevskiy, Melvin, Miller, Neuhauser, Paul, Riportella, Sandu, Varamini

 For more information, please visit the School’s website or check your course syllabi, which are available through the course instructor or at the High Library.